aidanthewiz/VibeCity/artifacts/architecture.md

 | Security Component | 000, 001, 002, 003 |
 |  Email Component  | 000, 001, 002, 003  |
 |     Database      |      000 - 014      |
-You should have your context, container, and component (c4model.com) diagrams in this section, along with a description and explanation of each diagram and a table that relates each block to one or more user stories.

 See Code Complete, Chapter 3 and https://c4model.com/